German-Ukrainian Research Project: Track III Dialogues in Ukraine - Trends and Challenges

 For interim insights of the project discussions, see our Discussion Paper in English and Ukrainian.

 At a second Expert Round Table on 20 May 2017 in Kiev, a policy paper draft and tentative recommendations deriving from Dr Tatiana Kyselova’s research were discussed with Ukrainian and international dialogue facilitation experts.
+A policy paper will soon be published.

-The overall goal is to collect recommendations for tackling the found challenges, to identify questions for further research and to find answers that are of benefit for a context sensitive design of mediation and dialogue processes.
+The overall goal is to collect recommendations for tackling the found challenges, to identify questions for further research and to find answers that are of benefit for a context sensitive design of dialogue processes.

 The project is supported by the Robert Bosch Foundation.
 Tatiana Kyselova’s research is funded through an EU Marie Skłodowska-Curie grant.